History of the Faculty of Communication, Culture and Society

-The Faculty of Communication Sciences was founded in 1996 and is one of three original faculties of Università della Svizzera italiana together with the Academy of Architecture and the Faculty of Economics.
+The Faculty of Communication, Culture and Society was founded in 1996 with the name Faculty of Communication Sciences.
+It is one of three original faculties of Università della Svizzera italiana together with the Academy of Architecture and the Faculty of Economics.

 The Faculty’s educational and scientific project took shape back when the World Wide Web was taking its first steps, though it was already clear that it would have radically changed the media landscape, and the way people interact in the public sphere, at work and in private.